 Coho season is the most beautiful time of year with snow capped mountains, vibrant autumn colors and giant hooked nosed “Northern Coho.”
 They are the prince of Pacific salmon, known for their high, cart wheeling leaps, searing runs, and line twisting rolls.
 When conditions are right we also have the opportunity to sight fish using dry line techniques in gin clear, pristine, wild rivers.
 Our Coho streams hold fish averaging 8 to 15 pounds, some 20 pounders, and Coho up 30 pounds are not unheard of.

 The challenge of chasing the largest and most powerful of the Pacific salmon on the fly is an admirable pursuit.
 Our Chinooks are fresh out of the ocean, white chrome, and super hot.
-They average 20 to 40 pounds with fish over 50 pounds fairly common.
-There is even the chance of catching the ever elusive 80 plus pound King in the Skeena system.
+They average 15 to 25 pounds in the Kitimat system, with fish up to 40 pounds fairly common.
 If you like being beaten up by a mean, powerful, beast of a fish, then this is the fishery you.